shadowaxe99/crm_for_raising_capital_v2/README.md

 Then, go to your web browser and visit `http://localhost:5000`.
 It's a very nice website, you're gonna love it.

+You can upload a CSV file with investor details.
+The app will use the power of AI to send personalized emails to these investors.
+It's incredible.
+It's like having your own personal assistant, but even better.
+It's like having the best negotiator in the world on your team.
+It's gonna make raising capital so much easier.
+You're gonna love it.
+It's gonna be huge.

 ## Contributing

 If you want to make this app even better, just send me a pull request.
 I love pull requests.
 They're fantastic.